-Any goods purchased as sustainable, or for delivery to a biofuel destination, must be compliant with the recast Renewable Energy Directive (REDII) 2018/2001 in all respects.
-The Seller of the goods must be certified as RED compliant under an EU approved voluntary scheme (such as assurance schemes Red Tractor or SQC).
-If the Seller is recorded as RED compliant by their assurance scheme, the Company will assume all purchases of goods are sustainable.
-The Seller must notify the Company in writing if any purchases made by the Company are not fully compliant under the terms of the RED; this will include if the goods are being supplied from a central store that does not have certification for RED.
-All 00 OSR must be compliant with the recast Renewable Energy Directive in all respects, unless otherwise agreed.
+Any goods purchased as sustainable or for delivery to a biofuel destination must fully comply with the current Recast Renewable Energy Directive (RED).
+The Seller must be certified as RED-compliant under an EU-approved voluntary scheme, such as Red Tractor or SQC.
+If the Seller's certification is recorded as RED Compliant with their assurance scheme, the Company will assume that all purchased goods are sustainable.
+The Seller is required to notify the Company in writing if any purchased goods do not fully comply with the terms of the RED, including situations where goods are supplied from a central store that does not hold RED certification.

+Additionally, all 00 OSR (oilseed rape) must comply with the Recast Renewable Energy Directive in full, unless otherwise agreed.